yandexdataschool/mlhep2016/README.md

 # MLHEP 2016

-Materials of Machine Learning in High Energy Physics, 2016.
+Materials of Machine Learning in High Energy Physics summer school, 2016.

 Slides and seminar materials are stored at this repository.